Councils need more government support to tackle rogue landlords

 Areas where guidance could be updated include:

-- Fees: Licensing fees vary significantly from scheme to scheme, and government should consider introducing clearer guidance on fees, while taking into account the need to sustainably fund the costs of administering an effective licensing scheme.
+- Fees: Licensing fees vary significantly from scheme to scheme, and government should consider introducing clearer guidance on fees.

 - Licensing enforcement policy: There is significant variation in how licensing schemes are enforced.
-Government could create a more consistent approach by encouraging councils to adopt a national enforcement policy and publishing clear guidance, as well as ensuring enforcement in this area is adequately funded.
+Government could create a more consistent approach by encouraging councils to adopt a national enforcement policy and publishing clear guidance.

 - Licensing conditions: The wording of licensing conditions varies outside of the mandatory conditions set by government.
 Government could consider introducing clearer guidance on what new licensing conditions can be set to help provide greater consistency.